inno-devops-labs/F23-core-course-labs/app_python/README.md

 ## Structure

-The main file is app.py which contains routes '/' and '/time'.
-First route renders index.html page with Moscow time.
-Second route provides time in Moscow timezone.
+The main file is app.py which contains routes:

+- GET / - Renders index.html template with current Moscow Time.
+- GET /time - Return current Moscow Time with formatting.
+- GET /visits - Return amount of visits.
+Visits counter saves data in visits.txt file.

 The project has a templates folder that contains HTML pages to render on the client side.